Apurva-gaur/Portfolio/README.md

-# React + Vite
+# Portfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Welcome to my portfolio website built using React.js, Vite, and Tailwind CSS!
+This website showcases my skills, projects, and services in a visually appealing and interactive manner

 Currently, two official plugins are available: